-Normal sweating helps to keep the body temperature steady in hot weather, during a high temperature (fever), or when exercising.
 Excessive sweating (hyperhidrosis) means that you sweat much more than normal.
-Even when you are not hot, anxious, or exercising, you make a lot of sweat.
+Excessive sweating occurs even when you are not hot, anxious, or exercising.

 Primary (idiopathic) focal hyperhidrosis

-You sweat normally on the rest of the body.
-It tends to be symmetrical - that is, both palms, both feet, both armpits, etc, are affected.
 The exact cause is not known and it is not associated with any other conditions.
 (The word idiopathic means of unknown cause.)
-It just seems that the sweat glands in these areas are overactive or more sensitive than normal.
+It just seems that the sweat glands in these areas are more active or more sensitive than normal.
 In some people, it may run in the family so there may be some genetic factor involved in causing it.
-It usually first develops under the age of 25, but it can develop at any age.
+It usually first develops under the age of 25 years, but it can develop at any age.
 Men and women are equally affected.
 It is common and affects about 3 in 100 people.

 The severity can vary from time to time.
-It may come and go and can be made worse by triggers such as anxiety, emotion, spicy foods, and heat.
-Anxiety about the sweating itself may make it worse.
-However, for most of the time, nothing obvious triggers the sweating.
-It tends to be a long-term condition, but symptoms improve in some cases over time.
+It may come and go and can be made worse by triggers such as anxiety, emotion, spicy foods or heat.
+Excessive sweating on the forehead, face, scalp and neck soon after eating is called gustatory sweating.

 If you have the typical symptoms of primary focal hyperhidrosis, you usually do not need any tests.
-Your doctor may suggest one or more treatments (below) if normal antiperspirants do not work well.
+Your doctor may suggest one or more treatments (see below) if normal antiperspirants do not work well.

 Secondary focal hyperhidrosis

 This is uncommon.
-It means that the excessive sweating occurs in a particular focal part of the body.
-But, unlike primary focal hyperhidrosis, there is a known or likely cause.
+It means that the excessive sweating occurs in one particular part of your body because of a known or likely cause.
 For example, a spinal disease or injury may cause sweating in one leg.
-Any focal sweating that is not symmetrical (that is, just in one hand, or one leg, etc) may suggest a secondary cause rather than primary focal hyperhidrosis which is usually symmetrical.
-Your doctor may suggest some tests to look for an underlying cause if one is suspected.
+Your doctor may suggest some tests to look for an underlying cause.

-This means that you sweat more than normal all over.
+This means that you sweat more than normal all over your body.
 This is less common than primary focal hyperhidrosis.
 However, it is usually caused by an underlying medical condition.
 A whole range of conditions can cause a generalised increased sweating.
 For example:

 - Anxiety disorders.